 Sarah Maher, Director of Lasallian Youth Ministry

-Sarah was raised in White Bear Lake, Minnesota and received her bachelor’s degree in Theology and Music from Saint Mary’s University, a Lasallian University, in Winona, Minnesota.
-From there, she joined the Lasallian Volunteer program and worked as a Campus Minister at Bishop Loughlin Memorial High School in Brooklyn, New York.
-Desiring more theological understanding, she attended Villanova University where she studied Theology while working in the Office of Campus Ministry with the Augustinians.
-Sarah brought 5 years of ministerial experience with her to Portland, Oregon in 2012 where she joined our Lasallian community and has loved introducing our students to opportunities to expand their faith lives through means of service and prayer.
+Sarah was raised in White Bear Lake, Minnesota and received her bachelor’s degree in theology and music from Saint Mary’s University, a Lasallian University, in Winona, Minnesota.
+From there, she joined the Lasallian Volunteer program and worked as a campus minister at Bishop Loughlin Memorial High School in Brooklyn, New York.
+Desiring more theological understanding, she attended Villanova University where she studied theology while working in the Office of Campus Ministry with the Augustinians.
+Sarah brought five years of ministerial experience with her to Portland, Oregon in 2012 where she joined our Lasallian community and has loved introducing our students to opportunities to expand their faith lives through means of service and prayer.
 Sarah has been the Director of Lasallian Youth Ministry at DLSNC since the fall of 2012.
 During her time here, she has run the office of LYM which handles Campus Ministry, Service Learning, and Student Activities.
 She has also taught in the Theology department.